rupa/automeme/README.markdown

 The bulk of the code was written in Summer 2008.
 It has been edited on and off since then.

+Licensed under the GNU General Public License (see the `COPYING` file).

 Caveats
 -------